DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 ### Advertisements

 Many content sites keep the lights on with revenue generated by ads.
-Since ad placement providers rely on JavaScript to do their thing, AMP provides components for many of the popular ones.
-Currently supported providers include:
+Because ad placement providers rely on JavaScript to do their thing, AMP provides components for many of the popular ones.
+Currently supported providers include the following:

 - A9
 - AdReactor